 You could also run social media polls asking customers to rate which part of their interaction with your brand they like the most and to comment what improvements they’d like to see.
 Make sure to run surveys to gauge customers’ reactions and expectations whenever you want to introduce a new feature, product, or service.
 Why?
 Because it’s a sure way to boost customer satisfaction levels once you deploy it.

 Think about it – you’ll know for sure that people will be willing to pay for what you will be offering, so the risk of a new investment is reduced on your behalf.
 And your clients will be happy not only that they will be getting something that’s truly tailored to their needs, but also because you’re also recognizing how valuable their input is.

-In this context, the term Voice of the Customer worths being mentioned, as it represents your target clients’ needs, desires, and dislikes.
+In this context, the term Voice of the Customer is worth mentioning, as it represents your target clients’ needs, desires, and dislikes.
 It’s basically data that helps you offer customers a solution they really need, not just an average product or service.

-Net Promoter Score© surveys are an also great way to ask for valuable feedback.
-If you’re not familiar with them, they are basically 1-question surveys that ask clients how willing they are, on a scale from 1 to 10, to recommend your business, products, and services to other people.
+Net Promoter Score© surveys are also a great way to ask for valuable feedback.
+If you’re not familiar with them, they are basically 1-question surveys that ask clients how willing they are, on a scale from 0 to 10, to recommend your business, products, and services to other people.
 The questions can also be open-ended if you want to ask customers for more in-depth feedback.

 Depending on how people answer, they can be segmented into:

 - Promoters (loyal customers who promote your brand)